Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Organisations

-not implemented for Pilot
+Strong separation between App backends and ML backend is implemented, App backend setup is highly automated.

 #### Database

-Firebase Database is used for structured data.
+PostgreSQL is used for structured data.

 #### Storage

-Storage is used for large objects such as rgb video and maybe point clouds.
+Storage Blobs are used for large objects such as rgb video and maybe point clouds.

+Storage Queues are used for transfering structured data from app to backend.

 ### Machine Learning Backend